 How to Wow the Graders.
 What is impressive to these graders?
 And actually the answers might surprise you.
 They're a little more mechanical and less dramatic than you might assume.
 Let's take a look at a list of tips I have here so that you get a better idea of what it is I'm gonna be talking about.
-Show Transcript
+Read full transcript

 And I'll say that I would give you a very different lesson if I was telling you how to wow your college professors, whole different story.
 ACT essay graders are not looking for original creative views.
 I mean, creativity is nice, they probably will appreciate it, but it's not going to count for more points in and of itself.
 Let's look at what that ACT is not going to reward you for.